-Fair Life Africa provides a transitional home, and offers a quarterly 12-week rehabilitation programme for 12 boys (5-17yrs) to receive respite from the streets of Lagos and care in a child-friendly environment.
-The children will receive counselling and vocational training.
+Fair Life Africa provides a transitional home, and offers an academic year rehabilitation programme for 12 boys (5-17yrs) to receive respite from the streets of Lagos and care in a child-friendly environment.
+The children will receive counselling, education and empowerment.
 Reconciliation will be sought with their families, and each family will be supported to enable them to have better life chances.
 This includes medical, therapeutic, educational, vocational or financial support as needed.

 Fair Life Africa provides short-term accommodation.
 Our caring and skilled staff will support and empower the children with life-skills and self-esteem.
 During their rehabilitation, we investigate their family background and facilitate contact and reconciliation between children and their families.
 We offer counselling and therapeutic support, vocational and educational sponsorship, medical aid and financial assistance to enable full social reintegration, and reduce the risk of family breakdown